-Monica graduated from USC (Magna Cum Laude) with a B.A. in Sociology and a minor in Human Rights.
-She received one of the highest honors; the Order of the Laurel and the Palm, among other honors that celebrated her academic abilities.
+Monica graduated from USC having received one of the highest honors; the Order of the Laurel and the Palm, among other honors that celebrated her academic abilities.
+She graduated from USC (Magna Cum Laude) with a B.A. in Sociology and a minor in Human Rights.

 Monica went on to study law and received her Juris Doctorate (J.D.) degree at the University of San Francisco School of Law.
 While at USF Law, she gained practical skills by interning and externing at various organizations including the Immigration Center for Women & Children, Justice Now, and the Immigration & Deportation Defense Clinic at USF Law.
 Monica taught Street Law to high school students in the Mission District of San Francisco, CA, and competed on the Asylum Moot Court Team at USF Law.
 She was also one of ten students selected to participate in the Keta Taylor Colby Death Penalty Project and was assigned to the Capitol Defenders Office in Jackson, Mississippi.